michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0079.md

 - n: a traveler riding in a vehicle (a boat or bus or car or plane or train etc) who is not operating it
 - n: a clause that is appended to a legislative bill
 ### Family
+- rider: riders+
+- override: overridden, overrides, overriding, overrode
+- overriding: overridingly
-rider: riders+;override: overridden, overrides, overriding, overrode;overriding: overridingly;ride: override, ridden, rider, rides, riding, rode;riding: ridings
+- ride: override, ridden, rider, rides, riding, rode
+- riding: ridings
 ### Examples
 - Wiggins, 36, was named on Thursday as part of the eight rider men's track endurance team in British Cycling's Olympic Podium Programme squad.
 - It’s not quite “SafeCar,” but Wiedefeld said the changes could have dramatic effect on the day-to-day experiences of Metro riders.